-Here is a breakdown on your FishHawk Ranch Property Taxes and exemptions.
-Taxes on all FishHawk real estate, tangible personal property and other non-ad valorem assessments are billed, collected and distributed by the Hillsborough County Tax Collector.
-Taxes are levied in Hillsborough County by the taxing authorities.
+Here is a breakdown of your FishHawk Ranch Property Taxes and exemptions.
+Taxes on all FishHawk real estate, tangible personal property, and other non-ad Valorem assessments are billed, collected and distributed by the Hillsborough County Tax Collector.
+Property taxes are levied in Hillsborough County by the taxing authorities.
 The Property Appraiser establishes the taxable value of real estate and tangible personal property.

 - 4% discount if paid in November

 - There is no discount for payments made in March

 - Tax becomes delinquent on April 1st.

 Three main factors determine property taxes.
 These are the County Assessed Value of your home, the Millage Rate, and your Homestead Exemption.

 The county assessed value is the value of your property after any “assessment reductions” have been applied.
 The county assessed value is different than the appraised value of your FishHawk home or market value of the house.
 In a non-scientific and non-official view, it looks like the assessed value of the home in most cases is going to be around 80% to 90% of the actual market value of the home.
 Don’t hold me to the 80% to 90% figure.
 It is better to assume the assessed value will be 100%, but it may be less.